wgm/cerb-book/en/04-getting_started/00-getting_started.markdown

 * A **database** provides long-term storage for arbitrary information (_data_).
 Databases help applications maintain relationships between data (e.g. _"Which products were shipped for order #1234?"_), and they assist with performing complex analysis (e.g. "_How many orders over the past 12 months were from someone who has a surname that begins with F (AND) resides in Germany (AND) spent more than $100 USD?_").

-* The **helpdesk** is web-based software application

-hub for centrally managing and archiving tickets, and routing messages between workers and recipients.
+* The **helpdesk** is web-based hub for centrally managing and archiving tickets, and routing messages between workers and recipients.
 This allows several workers to receive and share email without **recipients** writing to any of them individually.

 * A **ticket** is a specific email conversation, including all of its messages, comments, and settings.
 Each ticket has a unique identifier (_ID_) for future reference by anyone involved.
 	There are two kinds of IDs: